 Corporate partnerships are a viable way for charities to raise extra funds, access goods, expertise and resources, or boost volunteer numbers and support.

 However, entering a corporate partnership is a step charities must consider carefully.
 And any charities considering entering such a partnership must also ensure they still meet their obligations to the ACNC.

-Before a charity enters a partnership, its Responsible People should ensure they conduct proper due diligence, and that the corporate partnership works to help further its charitable purpose.
+Before a charity enters a partnership, its Responsible People should conduct proper due diligence, and be satisfied that the corporate partnership works to help further its charitable purpose.

-- Look beyond just financial or sponsorship arrangements – think about goods, services, resources or expertise through a partnership might be beneficial.
+- Look beyond just financial, volunteering or sponsorship arrangements – think about how accessing goods, services, resources or expertise through a partnership might be beneficial.

-- Figure out what the charity wants from a corporate partnership and what benefits it can offer any prospective corporate partner in return.
+- Figure out what your charity wants from a corporate partnership, and what benefits it can offer any prospective corporate partner in return.

-- A poorly executed partnership can hinder, rather than help, a charity.
-It can drain resources and be difficult to manage.
+- A poorly executed partnership can hinder – rather than help – your charity.
+It can drain resources and become difficult to manage.

-- Consider the risks involved and plan the ways the charity will address them.
+- Consider the risks involved and plan how the charity will address and manage them.

 - Regularly review any corporate partnerships – catch up with partners to stay on track or, if needed, change tack.